Rocco-Gossmann/GoWas/Documentation/KeyboardInput.md

 If a key is released, that has a `Rune` assigned, it will be put into the Engines `Rune-History`

-The last 64 runes are keept in an list, managed by the Engine.
+The last 64 runes are keept in a list, managed by the Engine.

 (See the [Key - List](#key---list) below, to learn, what key has what rune attached.)